harrisjunaid/MITXPRO-MODULE-15/README.md

   <h3 align="center">ATM COMPONENT</h3>

 ## About The Project
 - user balance managed through state hook destructured as [accountState , setAccountState].
-This is usually stored in a banks DB.
+This is usually stored in a bank DB.
 - user interaction deposit/withdrawal stored in local variable called deposit updated in handleChange function.
 - on submit newTotal is calculated and updated through setter function called in handleSubmit function.